bauerjj/oscilloscope-using-dsPIC/README.md

 ## Feedback

 Please submit all issues to the github tracker.
 Pull requests are also encouraged.
-General comments can be left either inside github or at [mcuhq.com](http://mcuhq.com/33/diy-usb-oscilloscope-using-a-dspic)
+General comments can be left at [mcuhq.com](http://mcuhq.com/33/diy-usb-oscilloscope-using-a-dspic)